Overseas-trained workers make up a significant part of the NHS workforce, and they often face additional barriers…...

 Learning from reviews

-The NGO has carried out case reviews where we received information to suggest that speaking up had not been handled in accordance with good practice.
+We have carried out case reviews where we received information to suggest that speaking up had not been handled in accordance with good practice.
 Where we found that good practice had not been followed, we recommended remedial action.

 We have collated recommendations from the nine case review reports and grouped them thematically.
-To help with gap analysis, we have included a tool which Freedom to Speak Up Guardians and others responsible for speaking up in their organisations can use to review arrangements and develop plans and actions for improvement.
+To help with gap analysis, we have included a tool which Freedom to Speak Up guardians and others responsible for speaking up in their organisations can use to review arrangements and develop plans and actions for improvement.

 Published reports